ga-wdi-boston/git-basics/README.md

 ## Why Git

 Version control!
-As developers our code is our livelihood so it's important that we safely store our work... frequently.
+As developers our code is our livelihood so it's important that we safely store our work...frequently.
 Not only that we want to track our changes as we make them.
 If we make a feature that ends up breaking the rest of our app we want to be able to go back to a point when our app was last working.